spier/spier.github.io/_posts/2022-11-17-innersource-is-like-sourdough.md

 categories: [InnerSource, conference]
 ---

-I just gave a talk at the [InnerSource Summit 2022](https://innersourcecommons.org/events/isc-2022/), with the title "InnerSource is like Sourdough".
+At a talk at the [InnerSource Summit 2022](https://innersourcecommons.org/events/isc-2022/), I shared some thoughts about why "InnerSource is like Sourdough".

-A recording will be published shortly, which I will share here.
+While this might not be scientifically correct, the metaphor has helped me as a mental picture to explain the concept of InnerSource to myself and to others.

 ## Summary